gntagkas/Bike-Share_Company_Data_Analysis/README.md

 You will produce a report with the following deliverables:

-1. A clear statement of the business task
+1. A clear statement of the business task.
-2. A description of all data sources used
+2. A description of all data sources used.
-3. Documentation of any cleaning or manipulation of data
+3. Documentation of any cleaning or manipulation of data.
-4. A summary of your analysis
+4. A summary of your analysis.
-5. Supporting visualizations and key findings
+5. Supporting visualizations and key findings.
-6. Your top three recommendations based on your analysis
+6. Your recommendations based on your analysis

+##  Solution to the Problem

+### 1. Business Task

+The company Cyclistic aims to increase the amount of its annual memberships, as Cyclistic members are more profitable compared to casual riders.
+Our main task is to design marketing strategies that will encourage casual riders to convert into Cyclist members.
+In order to achieve this, the team needs to understand from our analysis how casual riders use bicycles compared to Cyclist members or otherwise how casual riders differ from Cyclistic members.

+### 2. Data Sources